tags-widget Class

 This method is useful if you want to render the view into an element that

 is not in the document's body.
-Instead, a new body
+Instead, a new body element, detached from

 the DOM is returned.
 FastBoot uses this to serialize the rendered view into